kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 ### Going to one site

-1. Merge the draft PR. `draft: true` should still be in the front matter at this point.
+1. Merge the draft PR.
+The`draft: true` should still be in the front matter at this point.
-2. Open a second small PR: the publish PR.
-All it does is swap `draft: true` for `date: YYYY-MM-DD`.

-**KEEP THE PUBLISH PR SMALL**

-Front matter only.
-Do not bundle in content changes.
-The smaller the PR, the easier it is to track, review, and fix if something goes wrong.

 ### Going to both sites